-The precipitation and temperature projections obtained from downscaling each of the three RCPs were used as inputs to Hydro-BID to obtain the future flow series for the period 2014–2100.
+The precipitation and temperature projections obtained from downscaling each of the three RCPs were used as inputs for Hydro-BID to obtain the future flow series for the 2014–2100 period.

 3. Results and discussion

 3.1.
 Hydro-BID calibration and validation